 Glossophobia, also known as the fear of public speaking, is something that many people experience.
-But if you’re part of the homeowners’ association (HOA) board — where the ability to communicate is crucial to fulfilling your duties — it can be scary and intimidating to overcome this fear.
+If you’re part of the homeowners association (HOA) board — where the ability to communicate is crucial to fulfilling your duties — it can be scary and intimidating to overcome this fear.
 Keep in mind that public speaking is a skill so it can be developed.
 There are great techniques that can quell your fear of speaking up at HOA board meetings.
 Since communication skills are important, practicing these methods will allow you to confidently speak up at your next meeting.

 The Importance of Speaking Up at HOA Board Meetings

 When you have a fear of public speaking, you might be wondering how to speak up in meetings.
 Before fear and anxiety cause you to develop a fear of meetings in general, try to keep in mind the importance of these HOA board meetings.
 The main purpose is to allow the board members to properly govern the community.

 HOA board members have a productive exchange of thoughts and ideas while discussing the meeting agenda.
 If you do not speak up, you will lose the opportunity to convey your own ideas and perspectives on pertinent matters involving the community.
 As a board member, always remember that your words have value.
 What you contribute might even pave the way for proposals or solutions that will benefit the entire community.